Labnann/Open-Source-Education/README.md

 ## Resources 💾

-Find different books, articles and content related to open source in the [awesome list](awesome-open-source-resources.md) !
+Find different books, content & actors related to education of open source in the [awesome list](awesome-open-source-resources.md) !

 ## Contribute 🐜